harmsk/atomic-management/CS5150/studentUseCaseGuide.md

 ## Introduction
 Thank you for participating in user testing for our new additions to the Atom Text Editor.
-Today, you will be presented with a variety of tasks using our new package and the Atom Text Editor.
-The focus of this code will be on the program itself, not on you as a user.
+Today, you will be presented with a variety of tasks using a new package and the Atom Text Editor. **The focus of this code will be on the program itself, not on you as a user**.
+You are free to quit at any time.

 This test will take approximately 30 minutes, and you may opt out of this testing at any time.
 All personal data will be kept confidential, reviewed only the development team and the CS 5150 course staff.
 The results of your test will be written up in a report with all personally identifiable data removed.